izzatulloh0110/izzatulloh0110/README.md

 - 👋 Hi, I’m Izzatulloh.
 I'm 21 years.
-I live in Tashkent
+I live in Uzbekistan
 - 👀 That’s exactly what I’m interested in when I focus on something
 - 🌱 I’m currently learning arabic language
 - 💞️ I’m looking to collaborate on ...